Rotorua Luge are FUN, no doubt about it. From toddlers through to the golden years, everybody loves luging. And do we ever get the crowds to prove it.

-When you consider that around NZ$46 will get you the gondola up and down, 5 luge rides and 5 returns on the chairlift, I think that is excellent value.
+When you consider that around NZ$59 will get you the gondola up and down, 7 luge rides plus uphill returns on the chairlift, the price doesn't seem excessive at all.

 All parking is down the hill from the luging, at the entry building carpark just off Fairy Springs Rd.

 A word of caution, don't leave ANY valuables in your vehicle.
-Thieves are always attracted to the tourist spots and you don't want things such as your passport and tickets out of the country taken (take it from me, this happens a lot but not just from here).
+Thieves are always attracted to the tourist spots and you don't want items like your passport or travel documents taken (take it from me, this happens from time to time).

 Toilet facilities are good both at the bottom and at the top of Skyline Rotorua.

-Apart from that, have a great time up there.
+Apart from that, have a great time at Skyline.